-If you have synced your G Suite with Virtru but have not purchased licenses for all users in your domain, you will need to create a provisioning group for licensing compliance.
+If you have synced your Google Workspace (formerly G Suite) with Virtru but have not purchased licenses for all users in your domain, you will need to create a provisioning group for licensing compliance.
 This will ensure that only intended users in your org consume a license.

 This article covers provisioning groups for Google Drive.
 If you need to configure a provisioning group for the Virtru Gmail Extension, please go to the Virtru for Gmail Licensing (Provisioning Group) article.

 The Virtru for Drive provisioning group is created and maintained within your Google Admin console (https://admin.google.com/).
 To create the group: